 - The Move to Amend campaign, its goals, values and strategies

-If you're applying as an individual, please download and fill out the Advocate Application.
+If you're applying as an individual, please download the Advocate Application.

-If you are applying as a group, please download and fill out the Affiliate Application.
+If you are applying as a group, please download the Affiliate Application.

-(Please note that you will need a minimum of five members to start a Move to Amend Affiliate.
-If you have less than five folks but still want to form an Affiliate, please contact us so we can discuss how to help you grow.
-We've found that teams of less than five struggle to form an effective group.)
+(Please note that you will need a minimum of five members to start a Move to Amend Affiliate, as we've found that teams of less than five struggle to form an effective group.
+If you have less than five folks but still want to form an Affiliate, please contact us so we can discuss how to help you grow.)

-- Advocate Memorandum of Understanding / Affiliate Memorandum of Understanding
+- Memorandum of Understanding (For Advocates / For Affiliates)

 - Why Move to Amend Centralizes the Work of Dismantling Racism and Other Oppressions